BuilderIO/gpt-crawler/README.md

 #### [Running in a container with Docker](./containerapp/README.md)

-To obtain the `output.json` with a containerized execution.
-Go into the `containerapp` directory.
-Modify the `config.ts` same as above, the `output.json`file should be generated in the data folder.
-Note : the `outputFileName` property in the `config.ts` file in containerapp folder is configured to work with the container.
+To obtain the `output.json` with a containerized execution, go into the `containerapp` directory and modify the `config.ts` as shown above.
+The `output.json`file should be generated in the data folder.
+Note: the `outputFileName` property in the `config.ts` file in the `containerapp` directory is configured to work with the container.

 ### Upload your data to OpenAI